What to wear to jury duty

 Bold statements in your accessories, such as a watch with a flashy design or a bag with a loud print, should also be avoided.
 The idea is to keep your look understated and professional.
 Your accessories should complement your outfit, not overpower it.

-See also What to Wear to an Amusement Park: Comfortable Outfit Tips
+See also What to wear to Church

 In summary, when dressing for jury duty, simplicity and professionalism are key.
 Stick to clothes that show you understand the importance of the role you’re about to play, and avoid anything that could be seen as too casual, distracting, or inappropriate.
 By doing so, you’ll be able to focus on the task at hand without worrying about whether your outfit is sending the wrong message.